rdayupay/mdx-blog/README.md

 # Overview

-This project is an interactive MDX-based blog using Next.js 14 (App Router):
+This project is an interactive MDX-based blog using Next.js 14 (App Router).

+You can view the live site [here](https://mdx-blog-rdayupay.vercel.app/).

 ![Screenshot of the final product](/docs/end-result.png)